Static Inventory¶

 ./methodatlas -file-suffix Test.java -file-suffix IT.java src/test/java

-The first occurrence of -file-suffix or -test-annotation replaces the built-in
+The first occurrence of -file-suffix or -test-marker replaces the built-in

 Scanning multiple source roots¶